microsoft/WhatTheHack/CONTRIBUTING.md

 1. The WTH team will assign your new hack a number.
 1. You should immediately rename your root folder to use that number. (i.e. "`XXX-MyAwesomeHack`" to "`067-MyAwesomeHack`")
 1. The WTH team will schedule a 60-minute "pre-PR review" meeting with you and any co-authors.
-    - The purpose of this meeting is to go through the content together and reduce the amount of back and forth review cycles on Github once your Pull Request is submitted.
+    - The purpose of this meeting is to go through the content together and reduce the amount of back and forth review cycles on GitHub once your Pull Request is submitted.
     - During this review, the WTH team will go through the text with a fine-toothed comb checking for:
         - Adherence to the [WTH Author's Guide](./000-HowToHack/WTH-HowToAuthorAHack.md)
         - All links work, especially the navigation links